AndrewRadev/blog/about.md

 ## Vim

 I'm a dedicated Vim user and I've created [quite a few Vim plugins](http://www.vim.org/account/profile.php?user_id=31799).
-I maintain the [VimLinks](https://twitter.com/vimlinks) twitter account, I'm one of the maintainers of the [official ruby bindings for vim](https://github.com/vim-ruby/vim-ruby) (but I'm pretty bad at keeping up with the work there), and I own the runtime files for Vim's [eco support](https://github.com/AndrewRadev/vim-eco).
+I maintain the [VimLinks](https://twitter.com/vimlinks) twitter account, I'm one of the maintainers of the [official ruby bindings for Vim](https://github.com/vim-ruby/vim-ruby) (but I'm pretty bad at keeping up with the work there), and I own the runtime files for Vim's [eco support](https://github.com/AndrewRadev/vim-eco) (though they haven't needed refreshing in a long, long while).

 A few of the more interesting ones: